-UPDATE 2-South European bond premiums near lows as investors book in yields
+UPDATE 3-South European bond premiums near lows as investors lock in yields

 Expectations now are for the ECB to announce in the autumn that it will taper its 2 trillion euro bond buying scheme and then begin actual withdrawal in 2018.

-Germany's 10-year borrowing costs doubled in the weeks after June 27, when Draghi made his speech.
+Germany's 10-year borrowing costs doubled in the weeks following Draghi's speech on June 27.

 Low-rated Italian, Spanish and Portuguese government bond yields also rose sharply over that period.
-But the high yields they are now offering against a relatively benign political backdrop mean they became an attractive proposition for investors.
+But the high yields they now offer against a relatively benign political backdrop mean they became an attractive proposition for investors.

 "We met some domestic Italian investors who said thanks to Mr Draghi, they can just sit on their Italian government bond positions over the summer and take all the carry," said Rabobank strategist Matt Cairns.